datamol-io/molfeat/docs/index.md

 _**Tips:** You can replace `mamba` by `conda`._

 _**Note:** We highly recommend using a [Conda Python distribution](https://github.com/conda-forge/miniforge) to install Molfeat.
-The package is also pip installable if you need it: `pip install molfeat`._
+The package is also pip installable: `python -m pip install molfeat`._

+The next major release requires Python 3.11 or newer, RDKit 2024.09 or newer, and PyTorch 2.5 or newer.

 ### Installing Plugins